 The material we present will make sense and create relief for those responsible for the accessibility of their institution’s platforms.

-Our live demonstration of a usability test will drive home the importance of usability testing, but more than anything else, it will help attendees conceptualize how they will advance their institution’s approach and effectiveness for actually becoming authentically digitally inclusive.
+Our demonstration of a usability test will drive home the importance of usability testing, but more than anything else, it will help attendees conceptualize how they will advance their institution’s approach and effectiveness for actually becoming authentically digitally inclusive.

 Kalamuna is an Oakland+Toronto-based agency that designs and develops institutional websites that solve complex challenges, simplify and improve user experience, and tell better stories.